Quickstart

 - Keep the Admin UI open for the next steps.

-Step 4: Install Required Pacakge for Sample Code
+Step 4: Install Required Package for Sample Code

 pip install -r requirements.txt